hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 space and which in a cold space in the mysimbdp-coredms.
 Provide one example of constraints based on characteristics of data for data in a hot space vs in a cold space.
 Explain how would you support automatically moving/extracting data from a hot space to a cold space.
 (1 point)

+### 5. Hot space and cold space

+For the taxi service provider tenant the data split to hot and cold data would be straightforward.
+The tenant could for example decide to split the data based on the taxi trip timestamp.
+An example constraint would be if the taxi trip start timestamp is older than 24 hours, it would be cold data.
+And vice versa if the trip data timestamp is inside 24 hours compared to this moment, it would be hot data.
+This way we could store the hot data into separate tables, enabling more efficient queries for in-demand area analytics.
+After 24 hours we can assume that the demand would not be probably the same anymore on the location, and the data would not be needed in this kind of queries anymore, and could be inserted to cold space and removed from hot space.

+We could implement this automatically in a way, where there are hot and cold Cassandra Clusters for the tenant.
+We could have a scheduled job running for example every hour, and query the hot data tables and check which data are currently over the 24 hour line.
+Then these data units would be inserted into the cold cluster, and removed from the hot cluster.
+If the constraint is that only trips that are inside the current date (e.g. 06.02.2025) are in hot space, we could query every day at midnight and insert and remove the data of previous day.